 In 2019, the Bernard and Anne Spitzer School of Architecture (SSA) at the City College of New York (CCNY) celebrated its fiftieth anniversary.
 On this occasion, the SSA celebrates its past and future as we prepare the next generation of architects, landscape architects, and urban designers as leaders in their fields.
 The SSA will initiate a series of events, programs, and activities to commemorate this milestone.

 Founded in 1969, the SSA has trained thousands of architecture students to promote a sustainable built environment and innovative workforce.
-The SSA houses over 400 students in its Bachelor of Architecture, Bachelor of Science, Master of Architecture I and II, Master of Landscape Architecture I and II, Urban Design (Master of Urban Planning), and Master of Sustainability in the Urban Environment programs.
+The SSA houses over 400 students in its Bachelor of Architecture, Bachelor of Science, Master of Architecture, Master of Landscape Architecture, Master of Science in Architecture, Urban Design (Master of Urban Planning), and Master of Sustainability in the Urban Environment programs.

 Deans of the School of Architecture

 Bernard P. Spring 1969-1980

 Gordon A. Gebert (Interim) 1992-1995

 David Bushler and Sam Frank (under the Division of Professional Studies) 1995-1999

 George Ranalli 1999-2015